 Simple English Explanation:

 Let’s break this down into the relevant parts.
 The $ operator is one of R’s default methods, generally used to access the individual elements of data frame or list.
-For the sake of this article, the R language considers lists to be an recursive object – one which can be accessed through recursive programming methods.
-You have most likely attempted to apply the $ operator to a different data structure.
+For the sake of this article, the R language considers lists to be a recursive object – one which can be accessed through recursive programming methods.
+You have most likely attempted to apply the $ operator to a different value, argument, matrix, or dataframe.

 R Error in x$ed : $ operator is invalid for atomic vectors